10-year-old killed, 2 teens hurt in New Orleans gunfire | International

 10-year-old killed, 2 teens hurt in New Orleans gunfire

-A 10-year-old child was killed and two teenagers were wounded by gunfire on Monday afternoon in New Orleans, police said.
-Police Chief Shaun Ferguson said police, responding to shots being fired around 5 pm, found the three victims.
+A 10-year-old child was killed and two teenagers wounded by gunfire Monday afternoon in New Orleans, police said.
+Police Chief Shaun Ferguson said police responding to shots being fired around 5 p.m. found the three victims.

 - READ MORE ON: